paulthegeek/nota_bene/README.md

 ## Additional Questions

-How well does your note-searching-api scale or not scale?
-How would you make your search more efficient?
+### How well does your note-searching-api scale or not scale?
+How would you make
+your search more efficient?

+- My note searching api would not scale very well.
+Currently it is just a LIKE query on the database and there is also no indexing.
+This would mean that you could/would get results that are less relevant to what the user was searching for when there is more notes(data) in the system.
+This would also make the search slow as there are more notes because the data set that you get back could large.

+- To help it scale I would put in something like Elastic Search into the system to help.

-How would you add security to your API?
+### How would you add security to your API?

 - I would add authentication in front of the API, more than likely using the oAuth2 protocol.

 - I would choose oAuth over Basic Auth(Username/Password), because it's much easier to use brute force or dictionary attacks.
 This is true because you can only make the password rules so complex and long before it is a strain on the developers wanting to develop using your API.

-What features should we add to this API next?
+### What features should we add to this API next?

 - Ability to update and delete a note(I already implemented this)
 - Associate a note a user.
 This would require a user table with a one to many association
 - Ability to add a tag/category.
 This would allow for better organization if it is something a user desired.
 - Data syncing.
 This would allow notes to be available across multiple platforms (iOS, Android, Web, Etc.) in near real-time.

-How would you test the API?
+### How would you test the API?

 Assuming that the API was implemented using a the MVC pattern I would test the following ways